amirzandieh/QJL/README.md

 ```

 ### Runtime Evaluation
-To plot the runtime, use the following command:
+To produce the runtime experiments from the paper and plot the runtime, sinly run the following command:
 ```sh
 python plot_runtime.py
 ```